Sunset-06/admge/README.md

 I'm actually not sure how to handle this issue, I could potentially use `sleep()` or other equivalents.
 (I do not want to do that as that will bring about many more issues, and honestly, it feels a bit lazy)

-So for now just use VSync
+So for now just use VSync with a 60Hz refresh rate
 <img src="https://i.pinimg.com/474x/3b/bb/db/3bbbdbca9e30c5dc52b069320aa54ab7.jpg" height="60" width="60" style="vertical-align: middle;" />

 > "You shouldn't implement 255 instructions at once.
 It becomes hell to debug later" <br/>